Why Does My Tattoo Feel Tight?

 The most likely causes are the natural healing process and the drying of the skin.
 Thankfully, both of these are nothing to worry about.

 During the natural healing process, the protein fiber collagen will begin to grow within the tattoo.
-This extra protein growth can make the skin of the tattoo feel tighter than usual, but it’s completely normal soon after you get inked.
+This extra protein growth can make the skin of the tattoo feel tighter than usual, yet it’s completely normal after you get inked.

 Drying of the Skin